The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Interested in postgraduate study?

-From October 2009 we are recruiting new PhD and MSc research students to these research projects and others.
-We offer a research environment of international quality and an impressive support package for research students: funding, including maintenance of £12,300, is available for research degrees (funding and how to apply).
+We are recruiting new PhD and MSc research students to these research projects and others.
+We offer a research environment of international quality and an impressive support package for research students.

 Research in the group is supported by the following organisations: